Lunch & Lecture

 Thomas Meyer, Conservation Biologist, Wisconsin DNR

-Wisconsin’s first European settlers of the 1800s encountered a land of vast prairies and savannas, virgin forests, and rich wetlands.
+Wisconsin’s first European settlers of the 1800s encountered a land of vast prairies, savannas, virgin forests, and rich wetlands.
 State Natural Areas preserve the best remaining examples of Wisconsin’s native landscapes and the rare plants and animals they harbor.
 Learn more about these special places and how the DNR and its partners work together to save them.